jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/processing_algorithms/_classification/fit_svc__polynomial_kernel_.rst

 ***************************

 C-Support Vector `Classification <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-classification>`_.
 The implementation is based on libsvm.
-The fit time scales at least quadratically with the number of `sample <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-sample>`_s and may be impractical beyond tens of thousands of samples.
+The fit time scales at least quadratically with the number of `samples <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-sample>`_ and may be impractical beyond tens of thousands of samples.
 The multiclass support is handled according to a one-vs-one scheme.

 **Parameters**